yuregir/Audio-Triggered-Smart-Plug-Hue-Bridge/README.md

 3. Go to the **Settings** section, then tap **Light setup** and select **Add light**.
 4. The Hue app will search for new devices. **Press the button** on your TRÅDFRI Smart Plug until the app detects it.
 5. Once detected, the plug will be added to your Hue system.
 You can now control it from the app.
+6. Connect your studio monitors power cables to Ikea Smart Plug.

 #### 3. **Obtain Hue Bridge API Username**